 Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 First, you need to create a "Document Template" record in Salesforce.
-The record connects a file that you plan to use as a template, with the Salesforce data you retrieved in the previous step.
+The record connects a file that you plan to use as a template with the Salesforce data you retrieved in the previous step.
 The file can be of the following formats:

 Document Template links Document Solution with a specific file.
 This connection enables you to utilize queried fields from the Query Builder in the file and modify those fields according to your requirements.